Divorce/Separation

 For court forms, choose the Court Forms & Procedures tab below.

-Divorce and Other Options for Ending Your Marriage with Children in Washington State
+Divorce and Other Options for Ending Your Marriage WITH Children in Washington State

 If you have children and are considering getting a divorce, read this first.
 This does not include court forms but will guide you to the forms you need. #3240EN

-Divorce and Other Options for Ending Your Marriage without Children in Washington State
+Divorce and Other Options for Ending Your Marriage WITHOUT Children in Washington State

 If you have no children and want to get a divorce or dissolution of domestic partnership, read this first.
 This does not include court forms but will guide you to the forms you need. #3241EN